 Luke 6:12-13 Now it came to pass in those days that He went out to the mountain to pray, and continued all night in prayer to God.
 And when it was day, He called His disciples to Him; and from them He chose twelve whom He also named apostles.

 4. He prayed at His baptism.
 Did you know that?
 He prayed at His baptism, and boom!
 The Holy Spirit fell upon Him in the form of a dove.

-Luke 3:21-22 Now when all the people were baptized, it came to pass that Jesus also was baptized; and while He prayed, the heaven was opened. and the Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, "You are My beloved Son; in You I am well-pleased."
+Luke 3:21-22 When all the people were baptized, it came to pass that Jesus also was baptized; and while He prayed, the heaven was opened.
+And the Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, "You are My beloved Son; in You I am well-pleased."